aik2mlj/chezmoi/README.md

 - [mpv](https://wiki.archlinux.org/title/Mpv): A minimal, versatile and highly customizable media player.
 My configuration includes several utils (media control & thumbnail generation) and a nice UI skin.
 Check and run [`~/.config/mpv/packages.install`](dot_config/mpv/executable_packages.install) to install the necessary packages.

-- [Zathura](https://wiki.archlinux.org/title/Zathura): PDF viewer with vim-like keybindings.
-It can even be wrapped to view Office documents like [this](https://wiki.archlinux.org/title/Zathura#Read_Microsoft_Office/LibreOffice_documents_within_zathura).
+- [Zathura](https://wiki.archlinux.org/title/Zathura): A lightweight and customizable PDF viewer with vim-like keybindings.
+Can even be wrapped to view Office documents like [this](https://wiki.archlinux.org/title/Zathura#Read_Microsoft_Office/LibreOffice_documents_within_zathura).
+  - Equally recommended are [Okular](https://okular.kde.org) (KDE Plasma default, works great) and [Sioyek](https://sioyek.info/) (handy smart jump function for viewing research papers).

 - [WPS Office](https://wiki.archlinux.org/title/WPS_Office): A solid alternative to Microsoft Office.
 I find it the most compatible and responsible on Linux.

+- [Foliate](https://johnfactotum.github.io/foliate/): A great eBook reader with a clean interface.

 - [Syncthing](https://wiki.archlinux.org/title/Syncthing): The best open-source file synchronization tool.
 It can be used to sync files between your devices, including your phone.
 There's no subscription or centralized providers, as the data transfer is encrypted in a volunteered p2p network.
 There is a nice [tray integration](https://wiki.archlinux.org/title/Syncthing#Syncthing_Tray).